 As discussed in our previous article, relationships are what your business is built on.
+For a general overview of the topic check out our article on 'Customer Retention and Loyalty'.
 Without relationships you wouldn’t have a business to begin with.
 However, all relationships require work; they don’t maintain themselves.
 This article will go through how to build customer loyalty for your shop and brand.
 It mainly involves interacting and engaging the customers you’ve already established.
 Here are some of our top tips:

 How to Maintain Your Customer Relationships